 Area Manager, Gary Nelson, talks about the importance of knowing how to regulate your mental bandwidth.

 I think we can all take it as read it’s been another punishing few months mentally in dentistry and the world as a whole.
-The past two years have been a roller coaster.
+The past few years have been a roller coaster.

 In recent weeks whilst providing guidance and solutions for friends and clients on what has been largely the same subject matters, I have been recounting the adage of…

 ‘What gives a person energy and what reduces energy in a person?’

 These past few years everyone’s ‘mental bandwidth’ has been teetering somewhere between full and overflowing.

 That overflowing mental bandwidth influences our abilities to make good decisions in every walk of life, it has a major effect on our energy levels.

 The major effect on mental bandwidth at present is the situation with regards to scarcity of the support team in dentistry – associates, hygienists, nurses and reception team.

 This is something sadly we have little control over in the short term, but you can and need to be able to regulate yourself and your team member’s mental bandwidth levels.